nadangergeo/RWD-Table-Patterns/README.md

 You only need to include one JS-file, one CSS-file and one line of JavaScript and your tables are responsive.

-Dependencies: jQuery, jQuery-UI-widget, and Twitter Bootstrap 3.
+Dependencies: jQuery and Twitter Bootstrap 3.

 How to use: